Behind-the-Scenes Updates

 “The new Music Therapy Institute at the Brooklyn Conservatory of Music will be a national model for how the arts can support human development, connection and mental health.
 The Joel Foundation is proud to pledge two million dollars to help make this vision a reality — advancing innovation, training, and advocacy in the field of music therapy.
 We believe deeply in the power of music and it’s therapeutic benefits,” said Billy and Alexis Joel of The Joel Foundation.
 “We are honored to be a part of a cause we believe is, deservedly, on the verge of extraordinary and important growth.”

-The Institute will have national reach and advance the field of clinical creative arts therapies by serving as a destination for workforce training, research, and advocacy.
-BKCM’s music therapy program is the largest in New York City, serving 2,700 clients in Park Slope and at 52 sites across the five boroughs.
+The Institute will have national reach and advance the field of clinical creative arts therapies by serving as a destination for workforce training,research, and advocacy.
+BKCM’s music therapy program is the largest in New York City, serving more than 3,000 clients at more than 50 sites across the five boroughs.

 To help us bring this bold vision to life, make a donation of any size below or get in touch at development@bkcm.org!